 Nominations must be submitted to the Award Committee by October 15.
 We request early submission when possible to give the committee enough time to review all submissions.
 One copy of each book nominated should be sent to the committee members for examination.
 Digital copies are welcome and can be emailed directly to the committee members.
 Advance copies or galley proofs are acceptable and encouraged, especially for books published after October 15.
 Hard copies are still requested in addition to the digital versions so that the committee can fully evaluate each work.

 Contact firstname.lastname@example.org with the title(s) and author(s) of the books you are nominating.
 We will give you the award committee contact information to send the books to the members directly.
 No other forms are required.
 NCTE members should use the submission form on the Children’s Book Award homepage.

 Orbis Pictus Award seals are available to accompany winning books and their future printings.
 The seals serve to endorse the excellence of the books and distinguish them from among the thousands of books published each year.
 Digital seals are complimentary, physical sticker seals can be requested or purchased by contacting NCTE.
 They are available in gold for winning books, silver for honor books, and bronze for recommended books.

 To place an order, please contact BookAwards@ncte.org with the subject heading “NCTE Children’s Book Awards Seals”.

-Many of the Orbis Pictus Winner, Honor, and Recommended books are available in one place on Bookshop.com at NCTE’s shop.
-(NCTE and local bookstores receive a commission for purchases made through this link.)
+Many of the Orbis Pictus Winner, Honor, and Recommended books are available in one place on Bookshop.org at NCTE’s shop.
+(NCTE and independent bookstores receive a small commission for purchases made through this link.)